ViscoReg: Neural Signed Distance Functions via Viscosity Solutions: Conclusion

 \section{Conclusion}

-In this paper, we aim to provide theoretical insight and improve stability when training neural networks to learn a signed distance function.
+We provide theoretical insight on improving the stability when learning a signed distance function using neural networks.
 We leverage classical PDE theory to provide an estimate on the worst case error when using neural networks to approximate the SDF.
 We also propose a physically-motivated regularizing term (ViscoReg) for improved reconstruction.
-We demonstrate the effectiveness of our approach on many benchmarks and show increased performance compared to SoTA.
+We demonstrate the effectiveness of our approach on many benchmarks and show improved performance compared to the SoTA.
+Our method should extend to neural solvers for other Hamilton Jacobi equations.

-A fundamental challenge, shared by most theoretical guarantees in neural networks, is their difficulty in practical validation.
-However, such theoretical understanding is critical for providing insight into neural representations and guiding future advancements.

-One limitation of our regularization method is the fine-tuning of the viscosity coefficient decay, $\varepsilon$.
-A more principled approach—adjusting $\varepsilon$ adaptively, increasing it in regions with higher error—could further enhance performance.